Glossary term

 How the definitions differ

-Making available on the market is a regulatory term used across ESPR, EU Battery Regulation, and EUDR; it generally refers to any supply of a product for distribution, consumption or use on the Union market in the course of a commercial activity, whether in return for payment or free of charge, but the exact legal scope depends on the source definition.
+Making available on the market is officially defined in several EU regulations, including the CRMA Article 2, point 59, as any supply of a product for distribution, consumption or use on the Union market in the course of a commercial activity, whether paid or free of charge.
+Its practical importance is responsibility: the actor making the product available may be the one whose role triggers specific regulatory obligations.

 Minespider commentary